projectaccessinternational/coding-interview/README.md

 ## Question 6

-Can you explain how data compression works (using any of the existing ways it can be achieved)?
+Can you explain how data compression works and what the benefits are (using any of the existing ways it can be achieved)?

 ## Question 7